sap-tutorials/Tutorials/tutorials/iot-autoid-kanban-custom-event/iot-autoid-kanban-custom-event.md

 [ACCORDION-BEGIN [Step 1:](Configure event in SAP Internet of Things)]

-Before you can create your **Rule** we need to create a custom **Event Type** which you will use as Output in the Rule later on.
+Before you can create your **Rule** you need to create a custom **Event Type** which you will use as Output in the Rule later on.
 To do so, you must do the following: (For more information see [SAP Help Portal](https://help.sap.com/viewer/fffd6ca18e374c2e80688dab5c31527f/latest/en-US/f6fd1c9194d64286967e2446376b254c.html) )

   - Read the fully qualified package name by triggering **Step 1.1 Get Package name** and update the `package` Postman environment variable to your package name, for example **`iot.tenant.sap.tutorial`**.